 Disclosure: This site is sponsored by ads and affiliate programs.
 I may earn money from the companies mentioned in this post.

-Moving to France – Visa
+Moving to France checklist – Visa

-1- Apply for a visa
+Apply for a visa

 Americans need a visa to stay in France longer than 90 days.
 Read How to get a French long-stay visa to figure out which visa you can get based on your situation.
-Apply for your visa 3 months before your scheduled move to France, at the earliest.
+Apply for your visa three months before your scheduled move to France, at the earliest.

-2- Purchase travel insurance
+Purchase travel insurance

-Moving to France – Finances
+Moving to France checklist – Finances

-Opening a French bank account and being able to transfer money from the U.S. to France is a big step when moving to France.
+Opening a French bank account is a big milestone when moving to France from the United States.

-3- Open a French bank account
+Open a French bank account

-4- Create a Wise account
+Create a Wise account

 Open a Wise account and get a Wise debit card.
 You will use your Wise account to transfer money from the United States to France.
 You can use your Wise debit card to pay for purchases in France.

-5- Get an international credit card
+Get an international credit card

 A credit card with no foreign transaction fees will get you going until you have a French bank account.

-6- Update your bank account communication settings
+Update your bank account communication settings

 If you’ve already opened a French bank account and you need to transfer a big amount of money (from the sale of your home for instance), do it before leaving.
 You usually get higher limits on transfers you’ve initiated from the United States.

-Moving to France – Belongings
+Moving to France checklist – Belongings

-8- Ship your belongings to France
+Ship your belongings to France

-9- Sell what you don’t bring
+Sell what you don’t bring

 Part with whatever does not make the cut: your home (or find a renter), your car, your furniture, your appliances…

-Moving to France – Driving
+Moving to France checklist – Driving

 Your U.S. driver’s license is valid in France for the first year.
 Plan ahead and know your options if you want to stay longer than one year in France.

-10- Order an international driving permit
+Order an international driving permit

 Get an International Driving Permit from AAA for $20.
 You will use it in France as a translated version of your driver’s license during your first year in France.

-11- Switch to an exchangeable state
+Switch to an exchangeable state

 Only a few U.S. states allow you to exchange your U.S. driver’s license for a French one.
 After a year in France, you cannot drive unless you have a French driver’s license.
 If you intend to stay in France for longer than a year, It might be worth it to move to an exchangeable state.
 Read U.S. Driver’s License in France for more details.

-12- Get a driving record from the DMV
+Get a driving record from the DMV

-If you are from an exchangeable state, get a long form copy of your driving record from the DMV.
+If you are from an exchangeable state, get a long-form copy of your driving record from the DMV.
 Your driving record should not be more than 3 month old at the time you apply for the exchange.
 Do not order your driving record too early but get it right before you move instead.

 If you plan on taking the French driving test, it’s a good idea to start practicing for the theory test early on.